csc-training/hip-programming/streams/README.md

 # HIP Streams

-This folder contains exercises for the second day lecture on "Streams, events, and synchronization."
+This folder contains exercises for the second-day lecture on "Streams, events, and synchronization."

 Exercises should be completed in order.
 Exercises 3 and 4 build on your solution to Exercise 2.